casact/chainladder-python/README.md

 This is a rewrite of the popular [R ChainLadder package](https://github.com/mages/ChainLadder) in Python.

-This code is currently under development and only contains:
+This code is actively under development and contains the following functionality:
-  - Mack Chain Ladder Functionality
+  - Mack Chain Ladder
+  - Munich Chain Ladder

 ## Installation
 To install using pip: